sillygoose/fordconnect-python/README.md

 ## Installation
-Python 3.8 or better is required, you can then install the Python requirements for this application:
+Python 3.9 or newer is required, you can then install the Python requirements for this application:
 ```
     git clone https://github.com/sillygoose/fordconnect
     cd fordconnect